rlivingsus/misc/AllBooks.md

 - Smedman, Lisa: ebook House of Serpents 1) Venom's Taste
 - Smith, Ali: HOW TO BE BOTH
 - Smith, Betty: A Tree Grows in Brooklyn
+- Smith, Clint: How the Word is Passed
 - Smith, Julie: Why has nobody told me this before?
 - Smith, Mandy: Cabin Fever
 - Smith, Nicholas: Hell Divers
 - Smith, Patti: Just Kids
+- Smith, Stephen: Straight Shooter
 - Solomon, Rivers: The Deep
 - Spakowski, Andrzej: Blood of Elves
 - Stackpole, Michael: A Secret Atlas